<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Save Time and Money by Simplifying Provisioning with StrongDM

-StrongDM’s Dynamic Access Management (DAM) platform gives security teams rigorous, precise control over systems access.
+StrongDM’s Zero Trust Privileged Access Management (PAM) platform gives security teams rigorous, precise control over systems access.
 With the ability to set conditional access based on any criteria or variables, companies can reduce the risk of data exposure and shrink the attack surface — all without sacrificing productivity and efficiency.

 On top of that, StrongDM provides a single source of truth for cloud identity management, easing friction, streamlining user provisioning and deprovisioning SCIM tasks, reducing IT costs, and helping employees get access to the resources they need faster under a comprehensive Zero Trust security framework.

-Want to experience frictionless Zero Trust for yourself?
+Want to experience frustration-free Zero Trust for yourself?
 Sign up for our free demo.

 About the Author